Master's Thesis Formatting GuidelinesMaster's Thesis Formatting Guidelines (PDF)

 - After the one-year or three-year restriction expires, your thesis will be made publicly available by the Graduate Education Office.
 Kennedy Library will provide access to the documents by creating a bibliographic record in the library catalog.
 A link to the document will be available through the library’s online card catalog.

-Get a Cashier's Receipt (Digital Archiving Receipt)
+Cashier's Receipt (Digital Archiving Receipt)

-Once your thesis has been uploaded to Digital Commons and your completed Master’s Thesis Approval Form has been submitted to the Graduate Education Office, the thesis editor will check your document for formatting and style according to the standards set forth in the Master’s Thesis Formatting Guidelines.
+Once your thesis has been uploaded to Digital Commons and your completed Master's Culminating Experience Approval has been submitted to the Graduate Education Office, the thesis editor will check your document for formatting and style according to the standards set forth in the Master’s Thesis Formatting Guidelines.
 If corrections are needed, you will receive a memo by email from the thesis editor detailing what needs to be done.
 Once you make all your necessary formatting corrections, the thesis editor will ask you to upload your FINAL revised document to Digital Commons.

 All thesis content edits must be completed before your document is uploaded to Digital Commons; content edits cannot be made once the thesis editor has begun reviewing your document for formatting and style.
 Your thesis is not considered complete until all content edits have been addressed.Submit Thesis